 Messages on the LCD Probable Cause CHECK CARTRIDGE Open cover, then reinstall ink cartridge.
 (These messages appear alternately.)
 Any of the ink cartridges is not loaded.
 CHECK DOCUMENT CHECK ORIGINAL Remove documents, then press STOP KEY.
 (These messages appear alternately.)
 Document jam (1) The document length exceeds the limitation (400 or 90 cm) registered by firmware switch WSW16.
 (Refer to Appendix 4.)
 (Both the document front and rear sensors stay ON even after the document has been fed by the registered length.)
 (2) The document rear sensor detects no trailing edge of a document after the document has been fed by 400 cm.
-(The document rear sensor stays ON even after the document has been fed by even after the document has been fed by the registered length.)
+(The document rear sensor stays ON even after the document has been fed when the document front and rear sensors were OFF and ON, respectively.)

 Messages on the LCD Probable Cause CHECK DOCUMENT CHECK ORIGINAL Remove documents, then press STOP KEY.
 (These messages appear alternately.)
 Document loading error (1) The document rear sensor detects no leading edge of a document within 10 seconds from the start of document loading operation.
 (The document rear sensor stays OFF even after the document has been fed when the document front sensor was ON.)
 (2) The loaded document is too short.
 (Since the document is shorter than the distance between the document front and rear sensors, the document front sensor is turned OFF before the document rear sensor is turned ON.)
-CHECK PAPER Reload paper, then press Black or Color Start.
+CHECK PAPER Reload paper, then press BLACK START.
 (These messages appear alternately.)
 The registration sensor detects no recording paper loaded in the auto sheet feeder (ASF).
 COOLING DOWN WAIT FOR A WHILE (These messages appear alternately.)
 The temperature inside the machine is too high.
 COVER OPEN PLS CLOSE COVER (These messages appear alternately.)
-The scanner open sensor detects that the scanner cover (scanner unit) is not closed.
+The cover/panel open sensor detects that the top cover or control panel is not closed.
 INK EMPTY CYAN INK EMPTY MAGENT INK EMPTY YELLOW INK EMPTY BLACK The ink dot counter (for the indicated color) in the EEPROM on the driver PCB has counted up the specified number of dots, meaning that the ink has run out.
 Once any of these messages is displayed, color printing is no longer possible.
 LOW TEMPERATURE Room temperature is below spec.
 (These messages appear alternately.)
 The temperature inside the machine is too low.

 Messages on the LCD Probable Cause NEAR EMPTY CYAN NEAR EMPTY MGENT NEAR EMPTY YELLW NEAR EMPTY BLACK The ink empty sensor detects that the ink cartridge (cyan, magenta, yellow, or black) is near empty.
 Even if any of these messages is displayed, color printing is still possible.
 PAPER JAM Open cover, then remove jammed paper.
 (These messages appear alternately.)
 The registration sensor detects that a paper jam has occurred.
 PC BUSY OR FAIL After connected with the host computer, the equipment has received no response from the computer.
 (A communications error has occurred.)
 PLS OPEN COVER To display the relating detailed error code, use maintenance- mode function code 82.
 (Refer to Chapter 7, Section 7.3.19.)
-If this message appears, open and close the scanner cover (scanner unit).
-The message may disappear if opening/closing the scanner cover removes the error.
-If the error persists, the "MACHINE ERROR X X" will appear instead of this message.
+If this message appears, open and close the top cover and control panel.
+The message may disappear if opening/closing the top cover or control panel removes the error.
+If the error persists, the "MACHINE ERROR X X " will appear instead of this message.
 SCANNER ERROR In the scanning compensation data list printed by the maintenance-mode function code 05 (refer to Chapter 7, Section 7.3.2), fifty percent or more of the white level data is faulty.
 (This message may appear only in the maintenance mode)